Consensys/doc.web3signer/docs/how-to/load-keys.md

 You can load signing keys by:

 - [Creating a key configuration file].
-Key configuration files can be used to load all types of signing keys supported by Web3Signer.
+Key configuration files can be used to load all types of signing keys supported by Web3Signer, except for keys stored in GCP Secret Manager.
 - Using the [`eth2` subcommand options](../reference/cli/subcommands.md#eth2) to bulk load consensus layer signing keys stored in [Azure Key Vault](#azure-key-vault), [AWS Secrets Manager](#aws-secrets-manager), [GCP Secret Manager](#gcp-secret-manager), or [keystore files](#keystore-files).